Skip to content

 Is the recovery worse than endoscopic?

 The recovery is broadly similar.
-Most patients are back to desk work within 7–10 days.
+Most patients are back to desk work within 7 to 10 days.

 Book a consultation